giacomosirri/nats-on-scaleway-poc/README.md

 ## Infrastructural resources
 First of all, we need a **messaging system** to gather and centralize data coming from the sensors.

-For this task we can use [NATS](https://github.com/nats-io) (Neural Autonomic Transport System), a cloud-native, open-source messaging system designed around performance, security and ease of use.
+For this task we can use [NATS](https://github.com/nats-io) (Neural Autonomic Transport System), a cloud native, open source messaging system designed around performance, security and ease of use.
 NATS has been part of the [CNCF landscape](https://landscape.cncf.io/) as an incubating project since 2018.

-NATS implements the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern, in which the **publisher** sends a message on a communication channel (in NATS it is called **Subject**) the **subscriber** can listen (or subscribe) to.
+NATS implements the [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) pattern, in which the **publisher** sends messages on a communication channel (in NATS it is called **Subject**) the **subscriber** can listen (or subscribe) to.
 Scaleway provides [NATS accounts](https://www.scaleway.com/en/docs/nats/) (i.e., servers) out of the box.

-Then we also need a **computing platform** where to run subscriber workloads.
+Then we also need a **computing platform** where to run the subscriber workloads.

-Cloud-native software revolves around building containers and running them on Kubernetes.
+Cloud native software revolves around building containers and running them on Kubernetes.
 Scaleway provides **managed Kubernetes** clusters under the name of [Kubernetes Kapsule](https://www.scaleway.com/en/docs/kubernetes/).
-When creating a Kubernetes Kapsule cluster, you can choose the node type for your node pool, and set up nodes autoscaling, autohealing and isolation.
+When creating a Kubernetes Kapsule cluster, you can choose the node type for your node pool, and set up node autoscaling, autohealing and isolation.

 Since we want to model a scenario where NATS clients are installed in vehicles, it does not make sense to run these clients in the cloud, so we will simply run them **locally** with a [script](./app/src/launcher.sh).
 To ensure that they are as small and resource-efficient as possible, clients are written in C using the official [NATS C client](https://github.com/nats-io/nats.c).

-As for the database, there are several options available.
+As for the database, there are several options available on Scaleway.
 An interesting one is [Serverless SQL Database](https://www.scaleway.com/en/docs/serverless-sql-databases/), a fully-serverless database service for PostgreSQL that automatically **scales** storage and compute resources according to your workloads.

-Compared to other more traditional solutions, such as [Managed Database for PostgreSQL](https://www.scaleway.com/en/docs/managed-databases-for-postgresql-and-mysql/), for which you pay a fixed amount regardless of usage, with Serverless SQL you only pay for what you actually use, and you can **save more than 80% if you actively use the database for only 2 hours per day**.
+Compared to other more traditional solutions, such as [Managed Database for PostgreSQL](https://www.scaleway.com/en/docs/managed-databases-for-postgresql-and-mysql/), for which you pay a fixed amount regardless of usage, with Serverless SQL you only pay for what you actually use, and you can **save more than 80% compared to Managed Database for PostgreSQL** if you actively use the database (by querying or writing data) for less than 2 hours a day.

 We also need a **data visualization** service.
 One of the leading solutions in this field is [Grafana](https://grafana.com/grafana/), which natively supports [PostgreSQL](https://grafana.com/docs/grafana/latest/datasources/postgres/configure/).

 We can run a Grafana container in the same Kubernetes cluster as the NATS workloads, in order to avoid setting up additional infrastructure.
 Also, by saving the data source configuration in a ConfigMap mounted to the pod, we can query the database right away, without any manual intervention or setup.

 *Note: Unfortunately, there is currently a technical issue in Grafana's PostgreSQL plugin that blocks the connection to the database.
-More specifically, the plugin uses the [lib/pq](https://github.com/lib/pq) driver, which is not maintained anymore.
-This [issue](https://github.com/grafana/grafana/issues/72417) is well-known and [it is being solved](https://github.com/grafana/grafana/pull/108443) by switching to another driver.*
+More specifically, the plugin uses the [lib/pq](https://github.com/lib/pq) driver, which does not support Server Name Indication (SNI).
+This [issue](https://github.com/grafana/grafana/issues/72417) is well-known and [a fix in progress](https://github.com/grafana/grafana/pull/108443) in the Grafana repository will replace the driver with a more modern one.*

 Finally, we need to securely **save credentials** for the database and the NATS server.
-Scaleway provides [Secret Manager](https://www.scaleway.com/en/docs/secret-manager/), a managed and secure storage system for sensitive data such as passwords and API keys.
+Scaleway provides [Secret Manager](https://www.scaleway.com/en/docs/secret-manager/), a managed and secure storage service for sensitive data such as passwords and API keys.

 All in all, these are the main infrastructural resources we need to run this application: